 The selection of candidates is on a competitive basis and participation is not guaranteed.
 The Study of the U.S. Branch will make the final selections.

-Applicants will be notified regarding selection or non-selection of candidates by late April 2017 by the U.S. Embassy.
+Applicants will be notified regarding selection or non-selection of candidates by late Spring 2022 by the U.S. Embassy.

 FREQUENTLY ASKED QUESTIONS:

 - What degree of English proficiency should a participant have?
 All participants must be fully proficient in English; throughout the Institute they will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.

 - Can a participant who is a dual citizen (U.S. and country of origin) participate in Study of the U.S. Institutes?
 No. S. citizens and permanent residents (green card holders) are NOT eligible to participate in this program.

 - How much free time will a participant have during the program?
 There will be some free time during the program.
 However, nominees MUST understand that this is an intensive academic program and they are expected to fully participate in all lectures, activities, site visits, and scheduled events.

 - If a participant has relatives in the U.S., would he/she have time to see them?
 Participants will NOT be allowed to leave the Institute to visit relatives or friends.
 Occasionally it is possible for a relative or friend to visit the participant on a specific day designated by the host institution if the schedule permits.
 These situations will be addressed on a case by case basis in consultation with the ECA program officer and the host institution.